 The Excellence in Occupational Psychology Research Award replaces our previous "Academic Contribution to Practice Award".
 We would like to welcome nominations for exceptional research which has had a significant impact, for example further research, practice and policy.

 Please note that those within five years of their Masters/PhD should consider the Excellence in Occupational Psychology Research (Early Career) Award.

 Types of nominations

-Nominations can be made either by or on behalf of students who conduct Occupational Psychology practice.
+Nominations can be made either by or on behalf of an academic psychologist who conduct Occupational Psychology research.

-- Be a member of the Division of Occupational Psychology (DOP)
+- Must be a Full Member of the Division of Occupational Psychology (DOP)

 Each will be rated on a scale from 1-7 and a minimum of 16 points must be achieved in order to receive the award.